Cellulosic ethanol: US Government support

 From 2006, the US Federal government began promoting the development of ethanol from cellulosic feedstocks.
 In May 2008, Congress passed a new farm bill that contained funding for the commercialization of second-generation biofuels, including cellulosic ethanol.
 The Food, Conservation, and Energy Act of 2008 provided for grants covering up to 30% of the cost of developing and building demonstration-scale biorefineries for producing "advanced biofuels," which effectively included all fuels not produced from corn kernel starch.
 It also allowed for loan guarantees of up to $250 million for building commercial-scale biorefineries.

-In January 2011, the USDA approved $405 million in loan guarantees through the 2008 Farm Bill to support the commercialization of cellulosic ethanol at three facilities owned by Coskata, Enerkem and INEOS New Planet BioEnergy.
+In January 2011, the USDA approved $405 million in loan guarantees through the 2008 Farm Bill to support the commercialization of cellulosic ethanol at three facilities owned by Coskata, Enerkem and INEOS.
 The projects represent a combined 73 e6USgal per year production capacity and will begin producing cellulosic ethanol in 2012.
 The USDA also released a list of advanced biofuel producers who will receive payments to expand the production of advanced biofuels.
 In July 2011, the US Department of Energy gave in $105 million in loan guarantees to POET for a commercial-scale plant to be built Emmetsburg, Iowa.